adamranieri/2301-ReactNative/java/oop.md

 - For example, we define the expected output/input/general behavior in a parent class but leave the specific implementation up to a child class
 - In Java, we can achieve abstraction in 2 ways:
     - Abstract class
+        - concrete methods have a body and actual code
         - Can have concrete and abstract methods
         - You can't have abstract methods in a concrete class
         - If we extend an abstract class, we either have to declare it as abstract or fill out the methods